-Cornish hurling, hurling, or hurling the silver ball, is a game which is played outdoors, it is of Celtic Origin.
+Cornish hurling, hurling, or hurling the silver ball, is a game that is played outdoors, it is of Celtic Origin.
 It is a form of Medieval Football.
 The sport is very similar to the game of Cnapan, and has similarities to Rugby Football and modern Hockey.

 Cornish Hurling is played with a small silver ball, the small silver ball is made up of sterling silver.
 This sport was only played in Cornwall, United Kingdom.
 Until the 1800’s the game was still played in many Cornish towns and villages, usually on feasts and fair days.